McAfee Mobile Security: Common QuestionsEnvironment

 Can I customize MMS to suit my preferences?

 Yes.
 MMS offers many customizable settings.
-For example:
+For example, you can:

-- You can set MMS to automatically back up important data such as contacts and text messages.
+- Set MMS to automatically back up important data such as contacts and text messages.

-- You can modify the Call and SMS Filter setting depending on your preferences.
+- Modify the Call and SMS Filter setting depending on your preferences.

-- You can also customize how MMS protects you against viruses and spyware.
+- Customize how MMS protects you against viruses and spyware.
 You can decide how often McAfee scans for malware, which parts of the phone are scanned, and which events prompt an automatic anti-virus scan.

-- You can also set how often MMS updates its protection, and much more.
+- Set how often MMS updates its protection, and much more.

 Can MMS protect my SIM card too?

 No. MMS does not provide security for your SIM card.
 If you lose your device and your SIM card, you can use MMS to protect your device.
 You can call your wireless service provider to disable the SIM card.